How to Cut Out Hair in Photoshop

 Making a selection of a subject with an undefined outline is regarded by many Photoshop users as an incredibly frustrating process.
 Whilst the program offers a wide range of selection tools, designed to make things simple, using them to cut out a complex shape can make the process the opposite.

 One of the most common scenarios in which you could be forced to make a difficult selection is when cutting out a subject with hair that gives the shape an unclear outline.
-Matters can be complicated even further when the subject is in front of a background composed of lots of colours, in particular when the colours surrounding the subject are similar to those that make up the hair.
+Matters can be complicated even further when the subject is in front of a background composed of lots of colors, in particular when the colors surrounding the subject are similar to those that make up the hair.

-So in this tutorial we will discuss how to cut out hair in Photoshop, allowing you to gain the skills to make these more complex subject selections with no problem at all!
+So in this tutorial, we will discuss how to cut out hair in Photoshop, allowing you to gain the skills to make these more complex subject selections with no problem at all!
 So let’s get started.

 Step 2: Completing the Selection

 Once you have your image open in the program, you will be able to select the subject through one of the two processes that follow.

 At this stage, the tutorial will split into two sections, one explaining a simple selection technique, suitable for images which have a simple background, and the other following a more complex selection technique, which must be used for images which have a complicated background.